Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 17 NFL, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB bowl picks on Wednesday, Dec.
-24
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA picks on Thursday, December 25

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Wednesday has a light sports slate with it being Christmas Eve.
-There are no NBA, NHL or college basketball games to wager on at the best DFS apps.
-However, there is the Hawaii Bowl between Cal and Hawaii.
-Thus, you can make college football predictions, with the help of the latest Betr Picks promo code CBSSPORTS for this contest, or you can look ahead to the NFL Christmas Day tripleheader and make NFL player prop bets.
+Christmas Day has long been associated with the NBA for sports fans, and there are five contests on the hardwood on the holiday.
+However, the NFL is also making its presence felt with a tripleheader.
+Thus, the best DFS apps offer loads of wagering opportunities on Christmas Day.
+So, whether you prefer the pigskin or the roundball, the latest Betr Picks promo code CBSSPORTS incentives you to make either NFL player props, NBA predictions, or a combo of both.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.